 I.

-The program section In the Bat Brain (On the Future of Animals and Speciesism), curated by anto_nie, Edith Jeřábková, Denisa Langrová, Ruta Putramentaite, and Alex Sihelsk*, is dedicated to the future of more-than-human animals, umwelt (self-centred world), artificial intelligence, and intense animal cohabitation for the duration of the symposium, exploring animal personalities and imagining what it’s like to be a goat, sheep, dog, beetle, bird, and human, and what it’s like to free oneself from the cage of one’s species and become aware of the subjectivity of both oneself and others.
-At the same time, we do not want to forget about other animals and the non-animal community, these are and will be ever-present in our conscious and subconscious awareness.
+The program section In the Bat Brain (On the Future of Animals and Speciesism), curated by anto_nie, Edith Jeřábková, Denisa Langrová, Ruta Putramentaite, and Alex Sihelsk* was dedicated to the future of more-than-human animals, umwelt (self-centred world), artificial intelligence, and intense animal cohabitation for the duration of the symposium, exploring animal personalities and imagining what it’s like to be a goat, sheep, dog, beetle, bird, and human, and what it’s like to free oneself from the cage of one’s species and become aware of the subjectivity of both oneself and others.
+At the same time, we did not want to forget about other animals and the non-animal community, these were and will be ever-present in our conscious and subconscious awareness.
 The full programme can be found here.

 II.

-The section After Memory (Memory, Body, Landscape) deals with the ways in which memories are inscribed not only in the brain, but also in the whole body, in the landscape and in cultural consciousness.
-It looks at memory not only as one of the main ways in which human identity and sense of self are created, but also at its presence in a broader, more-than-human context.
-Lectures, screenings, performances, collective readings, and interactive workshops in the form of deep listening or memory training thematically move from neurons to landscape, from Earth to space, from mind to body.
-One afternoon will be specifically dedicated to the theme of intergenerational transmission and trauma in the context of the advancing technologization of the world and the planet’s dwindling biodiversity.
-The programme of the session has been prepared by Katrine Elise Pedersen and Tereza Porybná, and more detailed information can be found here
+The section After Memory (Memory, Body, Landscape) dealt with the ways in which memories are inscribed not only in the brain, but also in the whole body, in the landscape and in cultural consciousness.
+It looked at memory not only as one of the main ways in which human identity and sense of self are created, but also at its presence in a broader, more-than-human context.
+Lectures, screenings, performances, collective readings, and interactive workshops in the form of deep listening or memory training thematically moved from neurons to landscape, from Earth to space, from mind to body.
+One afternoon was specifically dedicated to the theme of intergenerational transmission and trauma in the context of the advancing technologization of the world and the planet’s dwindling biodiversity.
+The programme of the session was prepared by Katrine Elise Pedersen and Tereza Porybná, and more detailed information can be found here

 III.

 Mediations (Art & the Human Brain).The arts shape the ways that we perceive our worlds, come together as humans, and understand ourselves.
 In recent years, the roles that the arts have in determining, as well as in revealing, the nature of human interactions have been explored in empirical studies of psychology, social sciences, philosophy, and neurosciences.
-This programme section features lectures by scientists and theoreticians, invited to talk about insights based on their recent work.
-The talks will be followed by open discussions.
-Integral to the programme are breathing and meditation exercises and time for engaging with artworks in the surrounding landscape.
-The programme is organised by Zuzana Blochová and Matthew Pelowski in collaboration with Tereza Hadravová.
+This programme section featured lectures by scientists and theoreticians, invited to talk about insights based on their recent work.
+The talks were followed by open discussions.
+Integral to the programme was breathing and meditation exercises and time for engaging with artworks in the surrounding landscape.
+The programme was organised by Zuzana Blochová and Matthew Pelowski in collaboration with Tereza Hadravová.
 More information about the program section can be found here

 IV.

 The dramaturgy of the film screening was prepared by London-based curator Lucia Pietroiusti.
-The musical programme will feature a performance by Slávek Kwi and Martyyna.
+The musical programme featured a performance by Slávek Kwi and Martyyna.

-Throughout the symposium, the Forest Kitchen will be preparing vegetarian and vegan food from organic and local sources.
-The chef is Noam Darom.
-The meals will also include coffee, tea and water and snacks for children.
+Throughout the symposium, the Forest Kitchen was preparing vegetarian and vegan food from organic and local sources.
+The chef was Noam Darom.

-The symposium is organized by the Are association, which since 2019 owns and cares for the forest and meadow land in the Orlické Mountains, and which initiated the creation of the Woods: Community for cultivation, theory and art.
-The symposium is also part of the two-year project Woods.
+The symposium was organized by the Are association, which since 2019 owns and cares for the forest and meadow land in the Orlické Mountains, and which initiated the creation of the Woods: Community for cultivation, theory and art.
+The symposium was also part of the two-year project Woods.
 More-than-Human Curiosity

 Organizational team